 Unsecure network printers are a serious risk because they leave organizations open to data breaches, ransomware, and compliance issues.

-But locking down those multi-function printers (MFPs) doesn't have to be hard.
-Here are four industry best practices you can follow when hardening your printer and network security.
+But locking down those multifunction printers (MFPs) doesn't have to be hard.
+Here are four industry best practices for hardening your network printer security.

 1. Apply User Access Restrictions

 Maintaining control and visibility of all network users is vital when deploying connected business systems.
 This same methodology applies when configuring MFPs for use by inside and outside team members.

 Connected users of an MFP should be assigned specific access restrictions to limit their access to administrative functions of the printer as well as internal storage settings.
 This gives IT administrators the ability to track usage of the MFP 24 hours a day from both internal and external team members, limiting exposure to data breaches and leakage.